 In addition to locking the PMP entry, the L bit indicates whether the R/W/X permissions are enforced on machine mode accesses.
-When the L bit is clear, the R/W/X permissions apply only to U-mode.
+When the L bit is clear, the R/W/X permissions apply to S-mode and U-mode.